 - Put a covering layer (mulch) around trees and plants.
 Covering will slow evaporation and will also discourage weeds from growing.

 - Water your garden at sunrise and sunset.
 Water your lawn long enough for the moisture to soak down to the roots.
 A light sprinkling can evaporate quickly.

 - Plant in the right season.
-For winter rainfall areas, you'll need to plant in autumn and early winter so the plants have a chance to develop their root systems before the dry season.
-In summer rainfall areas, you can plant in spring and early summer.
+For winter rainfall areas, you'll need to plant in autumn and early winter so the plants can develop their root systems before the dry season.
+You can plant in spring and early summer in summer rainfall areas.

 - Define water requirements for your department, building or unit of production.